k-tomaszewski/rest-api-example/README.md

-# REST API example with Java and Spring Boot
+# REST API service example with Java and Spring Boot
 This is a technology demonstration project to present how to make a simple REST API service with Java 21 and Spring Boot.

 ## Requirements